 Face and Neck Lifts in Austin, Texas

-Dr. Antunes, our double board-certified plastic surgeon, demonstrates technical skill and understanding of facial anatomy when performing facelift surgery.
+Dr. Eskenazi, our double board-certified plastic surgeon, demonstrates technical skill and understanding of facial anatomy when performing facelift surgery.
 A facelift is a repositioning procedure where the deeper structures and muscles are shifted to a more youthful position and the skin is simply draped without any tension over the tissues.
-Dr. Antunes is dedicated to paying meticulous attention to every detail to give the patient a natural-appearing result.
+Dr. Eskenazi is dedicated to paying meticulous attention to every detail to give the patient a natural-appearing result.

-Dr. Antunes understands the aging process and how it affects the facial structures at all levels – from skin, muscles and ligaments – down to the facial bones.
+Dr. Eskenazi understands the aging process and how it affects the facial structures at all levels – from skin, muscles and ligaments – down to the facial bones.
 Extensive planning tailored to address each patient’s specific concerns allows for the best results.
 Consideration of the patient’s unique facial features and overall facial symmetry personalize the facelift procedure.
 This honors individuality while providing patients with a fresh, revitalized appearance.

 Within a facelift procedure, your plastic surgeon addresses the deep layers of skin.
 The plastic surgeon will usually separate the muscle from the skin, lifting and/or trimming what is necessary, drape the skin again, and finally suture and or staple the skin in place.

 The facelift is performed in an outpatient surgical center for the safest results.
 Facelift recovery time is typically seven weeks.
 After two weeks, the initial swelling and bruising will subside.
 Generally, it is recommended to have a facelift done no sooner than three months prior to a major event.